-- The facility, consultant or healthcare professional must be recognised by us for treating the medical condition you have, and for providing the type of treatment you need on the date you receive that treatment. - If you need inpatient treatment or day-patient treatment (or both), the recognised facility must be part of the facility access list which applies to your cover and is shown on your membership certificate. - The person who has overall responsibility for your treatment must be a consultant unless a GP or our Direct Access service refers you for outpatient treatment by a therapist, complementary medicine practitioner or mental health and wellbeing therapist.
+- The facility, consultant or healthcare professional must be recognised by us for treating the medical condition you have, and for providing the type of treatment you need on the date you receive that treatment. - If you need inpatient treatment or day-patient treatment (or both), the recognised facility must be part of the facility access list which applies to your cover and is shown on your membership certificate. - The person who has overall responsibility for your treatment must be a consultant unless a GP or our Direct Access service refers you for outpatient treatment by a therapist or complementary medicine practitioner.